 Herbicide strips, when present, are small, constituting no more than 20% of the total orchard floor.
-Some IFP orchardists establish herbicide strips with glyphosate in early spring.
-Because of the extended activity of residual herbicides, this class of herbicides are restricted in their use or totally eliminated from the system.
+Some IFP orchardists establish herbicide strips with herbicides in early spring.
+Because of the extended activity of residual herbicides, this class of herbicides is restricted in use or totally eliminated from the system.
 The continual use of glyphosate, however, is also not recommended due to herbicide resistance among weeds and the potential for tree damage.
 Strips vary in width depending on tree size but are always small.
 For dwarf trees, strips are typically 3 ft wide.
 Two applications of herbicide keep weeds away until late spring.
 After that, weeds are allowed to compete with the tree for nitrogen and, therefore, encourage better color on apples.
 In a well-maintained high density orchard, summer weeds are naturally suppressed by the trees’ shade.
 Occasionally, a postharvest application of a herbicide at half rate is made in the fall.

 Research by Swiss scientists suggests the best treatment for fruit quality is a weed-free program only in early summer.
 Weeds are sprayed in mid-April with glyphosate.
 By mid- to late-summer, weeds begin to return.
 Weeds present in fall and winter help to reduce erosion and minimize nitrogen leaching.
 When weeds are killed the following spring, the nitrogen is released back into the soil for the tree’s use.
-In order to reduce the potential for herbicide resistance, a rotation or a mixture with another herbicide family is advised at some point during the year.
+To reduce the potential for herbicide resistance, a rotation or a mixture with another herbicide family is advised at some point during the year.

 Swiss scientists also looked at the weed control potential of different mulches.
 At the research farm in Guttengin, where annual precipitation is 32 inches, fruit quality and quantity were best when a fabric row cover was placed under the trees.
 Tarp edges were buried 2 inches in the ground to hold it in place.
-Scientists found plastic provided higher temperatures, more moisture, and better nitrification than other products.
-However, in Wadenswil, Switzerland, with annual precipitation of 48 inches, results were negative: roots were asphyxiated because too much water was held in the soil around the tree.
+Scientists found that plastic provided higher temperatures, more moisture, and better nitrification than other products.
+However, in Wadenswil, Switzerland, with annual precipitation of 48 inches, results were negative: Roots were asphyxiated because too much water was held in the soil around the tree.

-Research at the OSU Mid-Columbia Agricultural Research and Extension Center in Hood River, Oregon has found that woven fabric ground covers installed under cherry trees significantly reduced the need for herbicides and improved horticultural attributes.
-Fifth-leaf ‘Regina’ trees on Gisela 6® rootstock had greater vigor, branching, and canopy spread, and higher foliar nitrogen content compared with trees growing without row cover.
+Research at the OSU Mid-Columbia Agricultural Research and Extension Center in Hood River, Oregon, has found that woven fabric ground covers installed under cherry trees significantly reduced the need for herbicides and improved horticultural attributes.
+Fifth-leaf ‘Regina’ trees on Gisela 6 rootstock had greater vigor, branching, and canopy spread and higher foliar nitrogen content compared with trees growing without row cover.
 In addition, water usage was reduced by 30% while yields were increased by 48% with no difference in fruit quality (Roberto Núñez-Elisea, personal communication).
 These benefits rapidly help pay for the cost of the material and installation.